MIT-SPARK/C-3PO/README.md

 <br>
 <br>

-# C3PO: A New Approach to Self-Supervised 3D Object Perception
+# C-3PO: A New Approach to Self-Supervised 3D Object Perception

 **Authors:** Rajat Talak, Lisa Peng, [Luca Carlone](https://lucacarlone.mit.edu/)

 ## Introduction
 **todo[lisa]: put some pretty gifs here**

+correction, certify, certify
+figure 1

 C3PO is a new keypoint-based self-supervised object pose estimation method that uses keypoint correction, a certificate of correctness and a certificate of nondegeneracy to predict and verify object poses from input depth point clouds.